 For very small and very large loop areas, $\langle \epsilon \rangle$ drops to lower values.
 We stress that $\langle \epsilon \rangle$ cannot be interpreted using independently $l$ or $h$ as parameters.
 Only the combination of both (in the form $h\times l$) permits finding some empirical correlation between the geometrical properties of the loops and the process efficiency.
-After testing many different possibilities, we find that the average process efficiency can be fit by (see blue line in Figure~\ref{fig:Counter_Average})
+After testing many different possibilities, we find that the average process efficiency can be fit by (see black line in Figure~\ref{fig:Counter_Average})

 We also display the average efficiency over the whole computed time, $\bar\epsilon$, in Figure~\ref{fig:Counter_Average} (magenta symbols).
 The dependence on the surface area of the loops found for $\langle \epsilon\rangle$ is much less evident for $\bar\epsilon$.
 This is due to the fact that during the accretion of the first loop the dynamics in the BH magnetosphere is still rather violent and an approximately steady state has not been formed.
 We note that a qualitatively similar difference between the first loop of the series and the subsequent ones was also found by \cite{Parfrey2015}.
 This behavior justifies our choice of measuring the average efficiency over the last loop accreted during $\Delta t_{\rm tot}$, $\langle\epsilon\rangle$.
 It provides a cleaner interpretation of the dependence of results on the model parameters.